Northwest Nutrition Service

 “WG” or “WGR” for whole grain or whole grain-rich

 “WW” for whole wheat

-When breakfast cereal is served, the brand name of the cereal served and the name of the cereal must be documented on the menu.
+When breakfast cereal is served, the name of the cereal must be documented on the menu.
 This is required to verify that the breakfast cereal meets the required sugar limit.
 For example, “General Mills Cheerios” or “WG General Mills Cheerios” if it meets the whole grain requirement.